VcelakMarek/Calculator/README.md

 # Calculator

-This is first project with js.
+This is my first project with js.